ydixon/yolo_v3/README.md

 **2019/1/23:**
 Add mAP evaluation.
 NMS speed improvment by reducing operations in loops.
 Support up to Pytorch 0.4.1.
 **2019/7/2:**
 It's been awhile since last update.
 I've actually fixed the loss function few months ago, but I was held up by other projects.
-Also, I wanted to verify it before releasing them so users won't waste weeks of valuable time and GPU resource, only to found out the repo doesn't perform as stated.
 - Update loss function
 	- Small objects gets larger gradient.
 	- Each ground truth object is only assigned to 1 anchor across 3 layers.